 Why This Matters

-Plastic surgery can improve appearance but will not fix underlying emotional issues or guarantee life changes.
+Plastic surgery can improve appearance, but it will not fix underlying emotional issues or guarantee significant life changes.
 If a candidate believes that surgery will lead to a dramatic change in personal happiness or relationships, they might be setting themselves up for disappointment.

 How to Address This

-• Consult with a surgeon: Ensure you understand the realistic outcomes and limitations.
+- Consult with a Surgeon: Ensure you understand the realistic outcomes and limitations of the procedure.
+A reputable surgeon will help you align your expectations with reality.

 Sign #2: Poor Physical Health